 CraftCMS migrations help you move configuration and content between different environments, allowing you to make sure that changes propagate correctly.

 One of my favorite part of CraftCMS is migrations.
 I think they’re unsung heroes of creating a great, maintainable website.
 (I’m only familiar with CraftCMS v3, so I’m unsure if this post applies to CraftCMS v2.)
 Craft migrations allow you to run arbitrary code once and only once in an environment, automatically.
 More in the Craft documentation.

-After using Craft migrations for a few months, here's some best practices that we've learned:
+After using Craft migrations for a few months, we learned these best practices:

-- Make sure you know all the command line switches.
-My favorite one is "--interactive 0” .
+- Know all the command line switches.
+My favorite one is “–interactive 0” .
 This stops craft from prompting you to run migrations.

-- If you want the full power of migrations, you will want to get familiar with the CraftCMS api, including the services components (for example, the content service) and how to access them via Craft::$app.
+- If you want the full power of migrations, get familiar with the CraftCMS api, including the services components (for example, the content service) and how to access them via Craft::$app.

 - Migrations are just PHP.
 If you find yourself writing a lot of the same code, extract the common code out to a utility class.

 - Unlike Rails migrations, which are typically creating database tables, Craft migrations are primarily used to move content and configuration.
-We've used them to ingest content for a website migration as well.
+We use them to ingest content for a website migration as well.

-- The migrations table in your craft database is what makes sure migrations happen only once, so if you have an erroneous migration, you may need to modify that table.
+- The migrations table in your craft database ensures migrations happen only once.
+If you have an incorrect migration, you may need to change that table.